From spectacular waterfalls and unique wildlife to tales of the lost city of El Dorado, these are the most interesting facts about Guyana.

 4. During the following centuries, Guyana repeatedly changed hands between the European colonial powers of France, the Netherlands and Britain.
 In 1831 Guyana officially became a British colony until 1966 when it finally gained full independence.

-5. In 1620 the Dutch first began importing slaves into Guyana from the west coast of Africa to work on its sugar plantations.
+5. In 1620, the Dutch first began importing slaves from the west coast of Africa into Guyana to work on sugar plantations.

-7. After the abolition of slavery in 1834, Indian, Portuguese, Chinese and Javanese indentured labourers were brought into Guyana to work on the plantations.
+7. After the abolition of slavery in 1834, Indian, Portuguese, Chinese, and Javanese indentured laborers were brought into Guyana to work on the plantations.

 8. As a result, Guyana’s demographic profile is highly diverse: